 Researchers can get a massive amount of information from government sources.
 Also, you can get much of this information for free on the Internet.

 Researchers can also find industry-related information in non-government publications.
-The only problem with non-government publications is that their data may sometimes be biased.
+The only research problem with non-government publications is that their data may sometimes be biased.

 Some companies offer Syndicate services.
 As part of this, they collect and organize the same marketing information for all their clients.
 Surveys, mail diary panels, electronic services, wholesalers, industrial firms, retailers, etc., are ways they get information from households.